DevOps Monitoring Challenges

 One example of this is a customer who set up their application so that if a certain internal call took longer than the designed number of seconds, they could push that alert directly to the operations console in Netreo, so the operations team would know about it, and could then get long-term reports about how often this was happening.
 This lets the development team optimize the way the application scaled and gave them good historical insights into how those optimizations improved performance over time.

+By properly utilizing the power inherent in telemetry data, you can optimize your reporting for smoother IT infrastructure.
+Check out what Netreo can do about it today.
 Make sure to keep up to date with our blogs for the next parts of this series on how to improve DevOps Monitoring.